Jylen02/CY-Path/readme.txt

 	- Coordinates are indicated at the top and left of the board

 How to play ? :
+	- Choose between a new game or an existing game
 	- Enter the number of players (2 or 4)
 	- Enter the names of each players
 	- Player's turn :
+		-> You can save the current game if you want
 		-> A list of possible moves for the active player is provided -> The number of remaining walls is displayed
 		-> Choose an action between "move the pawn" or "place a wall"